 - A study of the humanities and sciences, no matter the major

-- An emphasis on ethics and values, personally and professionally
+- An emphasis on ethics and values, personal and professional

-- A religious experience that allows students to grow in knowledge and faith
+- A religious experience inviting students to integrate knowledge and faith

 - A student-centered focus

-Catherine McAuley began teaching young women and tending to the sick in Dublin, Ireland in the early 1800s.
-To further her work, she founded the Sisters of Mercy order in 1831.
+Catherine McAuley began teaching young women and tending to the sick in Dublin, Ireland, in the early 1800s.
+To further her work, she founded the House of Mercy in 1827.
+START HERE

 As Sisters of Mercy traveled from Ireland to other parts of the world to establish new foundations, they started schools and hospitals in response to local needs.
 Today, 17 colleges and universities form the Conference for Mercy Higher Education in the U.S.